 The law contained a number of provisions that would help streamline and assist patient enrollment efforts in these programs.

-Open Enrollment in the Exchanges
+2015 Open Enrollment

-Qualifying Life Events” include, but are not limited to, moving to a new state, changes in income, and changes in family size (for example, a marriage, divorce, birth, or pregnancy).
+Qualifying Life Events include, but are not limited to, moving to a new state, changes in income, and changes in family size (for example, a marriage, divorce, birth, or pregnancy).

 The ACA sets out a consumer-friendly approach to patient enrollment in the new programs – an approach referred to as “no wrong door.”